serenity-rs/poise/README.md

 - slash commands: completely define both normal and slash commands with a single function
 - flexible argument parsing: command parameters are defined with normal Rust types and parsed automatically

-I created this framework mainly for personal use ([rustbot](<https://github.com/kangalioo/rustbot>) and [etternabot](<https://github.com/kangalioo/etternabot>)).
-Features are added on demand, since it's easy to draft a good design when you know exactly what the feature will be used for.

 # [See documentation for more info](https://kangalioo.github.io/poise/)